 The Acer Chromebook R13, stands to be an exception with a battery life of 11 hours.
 Google’s own Pixelbook, offers a rather disappointing battery life of 7 hours and 43 minutes.
 It is recommended that you choose your Chromebook that offers at least 9 hours of Battery Life.

-Chromebooks for work have specially been designed to be rugged enough to withstand minor disasters.
+Chromebooks for work have especially been designed to be rugged enough to withstand minor disasters.
 Acer Chromebook 14 for Work and ThinkPad13 Chromebook have both been designed such that they have passed the MIL-STD-810G test used to test US Military equipment.